Return of the Full Motion Video Game

 In the case of Barlow’s recent title “#WarGames,” the gaming press for instance showed a certain level of wariness while covering the project, with a number of video game reviewers constantly referring back to the level of interaction or the lack of player feedback as evidence of the game’s shortcomings.
 Some believe this misses the point.

-“I don’t think we should be trying to create an experience where you can control the character you’re following in this type of game,” said Smith, in response to these questions.
+“I don’t think we should be trying to create an experience where you can control the character you’re following in this type of game,” said Smith.
 “I don’t think that it is the right medium for that.
 FMV is not designed for that.
 It shouldn’t be.
 It’s not economical.
 It’s not efficient.
 It’s getting the right blend of genre and the right story.
 I don’t think it’s perfect for every story.
 But, certainly, some stories are told better through this lens.”

 In spite of the many challenges that FMV and interactive movies still face, the genre is once again going strong.
 What’s surprising too is that the people buying these games this time around aren’t the same people who were playing them in the 90s.